Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 How Gastric Bypass Surgery Works

-Gastric Bypass works through two mechanisms:
+Gastric bypass works through two primary mechanisms:

 Reduced Stomach Capacity